-- Display one day driving permit or daily driving permit sticker/hang tag at all times. - 2) Park in designated student parking areas only. - 3) Do not return to the parking areas during the school day.
-They are considered "off limits." - 4) Do not transport any other students.
+- 1) Display one day driving permits or daily driving permit sticker/hang tag at all times - times 2) Park in designated student parking areas only. - 3) Do not return to the parking areas during the school day.
+They are considered "off limits" - 4) Do not transport any other students.